Diary of a Quilter - a quilt blog

 Repurposed Quilts

-Not all old quilts can be mended, but they can still be useful and beautiful too!
-I've seen lots of "cutter quilts" (pieced quilts with lots of wear and tear in places beyond mending) cut up and used as new textiles.
+Not all old quilts can be mended, but they can still be useful - and beautiful too!
+I've seen lots of "cutter quilts" (pieced quilts with lots of wear and tear in places beyond mending that are cut up) used to make new textiles and projects.

 One of my favorite sources of inspiration for using "cutter quilts" is the Instagram account of Farm Down the Lane.
 Tami has so much creative goodness giving life to worn-out quilts.